circy/hjson-loader/README.md

-User this one :D : https://github.com/garlictech/hjson-loader
+Use this one :D : https://github.com/garlictech/hjson-loader

 # hjson-loader
 a webpack loader for http://hjson.org/